ADMINISTRATIVE ASSISTANT:The application intake is now closed.

 Your work will touch the lives of a wide range of people in your local community: you will play an important role in helping DiversityCanada deliver a project to support seniors in Elliot Lake.
 You will also have the chance to have a national impact, as you will assist us in delivering career-enhancing resources to your peers across Canada.

 We aim to support your own career prospects by providing you with training and mentorship to help you develop skills that are in demand in the job market.
-You will have the flexibility of working remotely, during or outside of typical business hours.
+You will have the flexibility of working from the comfort of your home, and during or outside of typical business hours.

 Tasks and Responsibilities:

-– Assist the Coordinator of activities for seniors with all aspects of administrative management, such as logistics, equipment and storage, scheduling and coordinating meetings, interviews, planning and running events and other similar activities
+– Assist the Coordinator of activities for seniors with all aspects of administrative management, such as logistics, equipment and storage, scheduling and coordinating meetings, interviews, planning and running events and other similar activities, etc

-– Assist facilitators, technical workers, editors, and volunteers in executing activities of the DiversityCanada Foundation's 2020 New Horizons for Seniors Programme projec, as well as project activities to promote employment equity
+– Assist facilitators, technical workers, editors, and volunteers in executing activities of the DiversityCanada Foundation's New Horizons for Seniors Programme project, as well as project activities to promote employment equity

 – Manage inventory of assets and supplies, sourcing for suppliers (vendors) and submitting invoices, attend to correspondence

 – Assist in the creation and distribution of online and offline informational resources

 – Attend to bookkeeping, payroll and other mandatory filings